JetBrains/Qodana/topics/ui-overview.md

       ![](more-actions.png)

 **Note**: If you exclude either type/category or file/directory, the UI will remind you to save the changes.
 Download the `qodana.yaml` file and store it under your project's root directory.

+### Enable excluded or hidden problems
+You can reverse the exclusions you made:

+* In the **Profile settings** window, see the list of inspections and excluded/hidden items (if any).
+Modify the settings as necessary as shown in [Adjust your inspection profile](#Adjust+your+inspection+profile) above.
+* In the **Profile settings** window, download [qodana.yaml](qodana-yaml.md), edit it as necessary and put it in the project root directory.
+* Under the Filter set, turn **Show hidden problems** on.
+Now in the Problem explorer, all detected problems are listed.
+You can reverse the exclusion of certain problems from further checks on the **More actions** menu of the respective items.

+[//]: # "add 2 screenshots: 1) Filter set + Show hidden problems; 2) More actions + Enable problem type"